-The following summary highlights the significant factors impacting our financial results for the three months ended March 31, 2024 and 2023:
+The following summary highlights the significant factors impacting our financial results for the three and six months ended June 30, 2024 and 2023:

 - New Developments During the construction of the permanent facilities for Caesars Virginia and Harrah's Columbus Nebraska, we opened temporary gaming facilities during the second quarter of 2023.
-Caesars Virginia's temporary facility opened on May 15, 2023 and the permanent facility is scheduled to open in December 2024.
-Harrah's Columbus Nebraska's temporary facility was opened on June 12, 2023 through March 20, 2024 when it was closed in anticipation of the permanent facility opening in May 2024. - Caesars Sportsbook, Caesars Racebook and iGaming mobile apps We continue to launch Caesars Sportsbook and Caesars Racebook in new jurisdictions, and our online and mobile iGaming application, Caesars Palace Online Casino, launched in the summer of 2023.
+Caesars Virginia's temporary facility opened on May 15, 2023, and the permanent facility is scheduled to open in December 2024.
+Harrah's Columbus Nebraska's temporary facility was open from June 12, 2023, through March 20, 2024, closing in anticipation of the permanent facility which opened on May 17, 2024, following weeks of construction disruption due to weather. - Caesars Sportsbook, Caesars Racebook and iGaming mobile apps We continue to launch Caesars Sportsbook and Caesars Racebook in new jurisdictions, and our online and mobile iGaming application, Caesars Palace Online Casino, launched in the summer of 2023.
 As new states and jurisdictions have legalized sports betting, we have made varying degrees of upfront investments which have been executed through marketing campaigns and promotional incentives to acquire new customers and establish our presence in the new state or jurisdiction.
-During the three months ended March 31, 2024 and 2023, we increased our promotional spend with the launch of Caesars Sportsbook in North Carolina in March 2024 and Ohio and Massachusetts in January and March 2023, respectively.
 We adjust our level of investment during the launch period in new jurisdictions based, in part, on prior experience and do not expect such investment to continue at elevated levels subsequent to the initial launch periods.

-- Debt Transactions During the three months ended March 31, 2024 and 2023, we refinanced \$4.4 billion of debt for both periods.
-See Liquidity and Capital Resources below for 2024 transaction.
-As a result of these transactions, we recorded loss on early extinguishment of debt on the Statements of Operations of \$48 million and \$197 million, for the three months ended March 31, 2024 and 2023, respectively. - Economic Factors Impacting Discretionary Spending Gaming and other leisure activities we offer represent discretionary expenditures which may be sensitive to economic downturns which impacts our customer mix differently.
-We also monitor recent trends, including higher inflation, interest rates, and global hostilities, and the related effects on travel, our customers, and our operations.
+Furthermore, on June 18, 2024, we completed the acquisition of the operations of WynnBET's Michigan iGaming business and long-term extension of iGaming market access rights with the Sault Ste.
+Marie Tribe of Chippewa Indians. - Debt Transactions During the six months ended June 30, 2024 and 2023, we refinanced \$4.4 billion of debt in both periods.
+In April 2024, Caesars Virginia, LLC entered into a new \$425 million Caesars Virginia Delayed Draw Term Loan and Revolving Credit Facility and utilized \$120 million as of June 30, 2024.
+In addition, we amended the CEI Credit Agreement and reduced the interest rate margin on the CEI Term Loan B in May 2024.
+We made a voluntary principal repayment of \$100 million on our CEI Term Loan B in June 2024.
+See Liquidity and Capital Resources below for more detail related to 2024 transactions.
+As a result of these transactions, we recorded loss on early extinguishment of debt on the Statements of Operations of \$3 million for the three months ended June 30, 2024 and \$51 million and \$197 million for the six months ended June 30, 2024 and 2023, respectively. - Economic Factors Impacting Discretionary Spending Gaming and other leisure activities we offer represent discretionary expenditures which may be sensitive to economic downturns which impacts the behavior among the components of our customer mix differently.
+We also monitor recent trends, including higher inflation, interest rates, and global hostilities, and the related effects on travel, our customers, and our operations. - Impairment Charges Primarily due to localized competition within certain markets in the Regional segment, resulting in decreased projected future cash flows at certain properties, the Company recognized impairments of certain intangible assets.
+The Company identified trademarks, gaming rights and goodwill at three reporting units with estimated fair values below their respective carrying values.
+During the three and six months ended June 30, 2024, the Company recognized impairment charges totaling \$118 million.
+During the three and six months ended June 30, 2023, the Company did not realize an impairment.